fairdirect/foodrescue-content/README.md

 ## 4. Usage

-To generate the food rescue content in the format expected by the Food Rescue App, just run:
+To generate the food rescue content in all supported formats, run:

 ```
-make
+./scripts/frc make
 ```

-@todo The Makefile based build process still has to be implemented.

-Each script in `scripts/` contains its own usage instructions, which you'll see when executing it with `--help`, such as `frc-import-products-csv --help`.

-The different import scripts need to run in a certain order because each will rely on SQLite3 tables created by a previous one:

-1. `frc-import-categories-txt`
-2. `frc-import-categories-json` (optional)
-3. `frc-import-products-csv`
-4. `frc-import-*topics`

-The easiest is to adapt your own build process based on the existing `Makefile`.
+See `frc --help` for other ways to use it, namely to generate only a part of the outputs.

+`frc` relies on the other `./scripts/*` files to do its work.
+You normally do not need to call these other scripts directly, but you can.
+See the output of `scriptname --help` for usage instructions.

 ## 5. Development Guide